purduehackers/organize/directory/README.md

 ## Organizers vs. community members

 Purdue Hackers is highly community-driven; many community members who are not organizers have run workshops, helped organize Hack Night, and helped others in the community.
 Our table at the Fall 2023 B-Involved fair was manned by two commmunity members.
+If you're looking to contribute to Purdue Hackers, you don't need to join as an organizer; you can literally just start helping out with stuff.
+Build infrastructure, help organize Hack Night, run your own workshops, propose your own events, be a positive presence in the community.
+There's an endless list of stuff to do, and many non-organizer community members are currently making their way through the list.

-So, if community members are so willing to contribute to Purdue Hackers, why are we recruiting organizers?
+So, if community members already contribute so much to Purdue Hackers, why are we recruiting organizers?

 Community members never commit to doing work; everything they do is done entirely out of personal excitement and/or the goodness of their hearts.
-But you can't run an organization entirely on the fuel of community member excitement.
-At some point, someone needs to be responsible for the success of workshops; someone needs to design marketing material for an upcoming event; someone needs to maintain our software infrastructure; someone needs to secure funding.
+The fuel of collective community member excitement can take us far, but we can't run an organization entirely on it.
+We need to be able to count on there always being someone to ensure the success of workshops, design marketing material for upcoming events, maintain our software infrastructure, and secure funding.

-**This is why we have organizers.** As an organizer, you are directly responsible for the success of at least one essential part of Purdue Hackers.
+**This is why we have organizers.** As an organizer, you are directly responsible for the success of at least one essential part of Purdue Hackers, and you commit to being there when you're needed.
+Other than this, organizers are no different than community members.

-That said, the best organizers are also community members, so we highly encourage you to [hang out in our Discord](https://puhack.horse/discord) and come to [an upcoming event](https://events.purduehackers.com) to get a feel for Purdue Hackers.
+This means the best organizers are usually active community members, so we highly encourage you to [hang out in our Discord](https://puhack.horse/discord) and come to [an upcoming event](https://events.purduehackers.com) to get a feel for Purdue Hackers.

 If you have any questions about anything in this README, please email mstanciu[at]purdue.edu or ask in `#lounge` in our Discord.
 Hope to see you around 💛